Be Glad for the Song Has No Ending

 Be Glad for the Song Has No Ending is the eighth album by the Scottish psychedelic folk group, the Incredible String Band, featuring Mike Heron, Robin Williamson, Licorice McKechnie and Rose Simpson.
-It is the soundtrack for a film of the same name, and was released on Island Records in March 1971, failing to chart in either the UK or US.
+It is the soundtrack for a film of the same name, and was released on Island Records in March 1971, failing to chart in either the UK or the US.
 It would be the first album from the band on the Island label, and the last to feature Joe Boyd as the producer.

 Background

 Recording

 Recording of the album and soundtrack came during a transitional period for the band.
 Tracks were completed during Wee Tam and the Big Huge and I Looked Up sessions.
 As a result, the girlfriends Licorice McKechnie and Rose Simpson are more involved in some tracks in comparison to others.
 Even the compositions themselves reflect differentiation from the dream-like folk pieces to the less experimental contemporary ones that are more similar to Liquid Acrobat as Regards the Air.
 The whole B-side of the album is instrumentals that were the soundtrack of the documentary.
 They appear in the film to set mood to significant scenes.
 Three additional tracks were added from the Wee Tam sessions that did not make it to the album to have a completed LP.
 Joe Boyd stated the whole development was "a kind of clear out the cupboard thing".